ssharmaSD/predicting_power_outages/README.md

 - criterion of entropy
 - minimum of 100 samples per leaf node

-The resulting values that I used to measure accuracy were R squared which is a metric that ranges from 0 to 1.
+As mentioned, the resulting values that I used to measure accuracy were R squared which is a metric that ranges from 0 to 1.
 We can think of these as almost like a percentage of accuracy.
 From the variables above we find that the model has an accuracy of about 75% on the training data sets and of about 69% on the testing set.
 One thing to note is that this level of accuracy is not very much better than if we were to guess 0-10 about 65% of the time and hope we are correct since 65% of the values are that value.
 While this can be considered a decent starting point there are certainly improvements to be made.

 ## Final Model